Gynaecological surgery: aftercare advice

 When can I get out of bed and move around?

-In general, you will be encouraged to get out of bed the day after your operation.
-You will get out of bed for the first time with the help of a nurse if needed.
-When getting out of bed:
+We encourage most patients to get out of bed the day after their operation.
+If needed, a nurse will help you get out of bed the first time.
+When getting out of bed follow these instructions.

 Pelvic floor muscles